Dept 20: Cut Flowers, Floral Design and Containers

 03. Potted or Hanging Plant – flowering or foliage plant, looking its best.

-04. Container Garden – fairy garden or patio planter, in a pot less than 18 inches wide.
+04. Container Garden – fairy garden or patio planter, in a pot 24 inches and under in all dimensions.

-05. Table Setting – YOUTH - Furnish a fresh floral arrangement, table cloth, napkin and one place setting of dishes.
+05. Table Setting – Furnish a fresh floral arrangement, table cloth, napkin and one place setting of dishes.
 No silverware or food.
-(Choose a theme from Division 9,
+The theme for your table setting is:

 IMPORTANT: